pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 date: 2023-08-30
 title: "The Real AI Challenge is Cloud, not Code!"
 allow_long_title: true
-meta_desc: "Accelerating AI/ML Innovation with Infrastructure as Code through a Hands-On Journey to deploy your own chatbot."
+meta_desc: "Accelerating AI/ML innovation with infrastructure as code through a hands-on journey to deploy your own chatbot"
-meta_image: "chatbot-api-prompt.png"
+meta_image: "meta.png"
 authors:
     - kat-morgan
 tags: